 - Journal-article close reading

-- ESL / L2 reading drills
+- ESL / second-language reading drills

-- Book club or literature class discussion sets
+- Book-club or literature-class discussion sets

 15 copy-ready prompt templates